DataDog/integrations-extras/cequence/README.md

 ## Setup

-All configuration is automated by this Datadog Integration.
-All customers need to do is click +Install to install the Cequence Datadog Dashboard and all of the necessary components will be deployed in Datadog.
+No configuration is needed to install the Cequence Datadog dashboard.

+1. Log in to Datadog.
+2. Navigate to [Integrations][7].
+3. Search for Cequence.
+4. Highlight the integration and Click **+ Install**.

 ### Installation